 Spanish Placement Test Dates

-The online test will be proctored in person in the Language Lab (Lyons Hall, Room 313).
-Bring your picture ID and your Boston College username and password with you to the Lab.
+The test will be proctored online.
+You must have your picture ID and your Boston College username and password with you before starting the test.
 The Spanish Placement Test will be open during the following period:

 Special Testing Accommodations